Reply Markup

 reply markup tests

-Telegram provides two types of reply markup: Custom keyboards and Inline keyboards.
+Telegram provides two types of reply markup: Custom reply keyboards and Inline keyboards.

 Whenever your bot sends a message, it can pass along a special keyboard with predefined reply options.
-Regular keyboards are represented by ReplyKeyboardMarkup object.
-You can request a contact or location information from the user with KeyboardButton or send a poll.
-Regular button will send predefined text to the chat.
+Regular keyboards are represented by KeyboardButton and ReplyKeyboardMarkup objects.
+When the user click such buttons, it will make him send a message to the chat.
+It can be a simple predefined text, a contact or location information, or even a poll.

 Keyboard is an array of button rows, each represented by an array of KeyboardButton objects.
 KeyboardButton supports text and emoji.

-By default, custom keyboards are displayed until a new keyboard is sent by a bot.
+By default, reply keyboards are displayed until a new keyboard is sent by a bot.

 Single-row keyboard markup

-A ReplyKeyboardMarkup with two buttons in a single row:
+A reply keyboard with two buttons in a single row:

 // using Telegram.Bot.Types.ReplyMarkups;